hongping-zh/circular-bias-detection/README.md

 - The open-source community for foundational libraries (NumPy, SciPy, Pandas)
 - Early adopters and users who provided valuable feedback
 - Zenodo for free dataset archiving and DOI assignment
-- The JOSS editorial team for their commitment to quality open-source scientific software

 ## 🤝 Contributing